The L Word… What if he doesn’t say it back?

 If, on the other hand, you’re sitting around biting your tongue, wondering when he’s going to utter the magic words, then you need to have that “get real” conversation.
 Or, if it hasn’t been said because you know the relationship isn’t really going anywhere, ask yourself, “Why am I still hanging out here?
 Am I playing the better-than-nothing game, even though what I truly want is to be in-love?”
 It might be time to move on.

-And, there is another possability to consider… If you’re both in it for fun and you’ve communicated your needs, desires, and expectations, then just enjoy!
+And, there is another possibility to consider… If you’re both in it for fun and you’ve communicated your needs, desires, and expectations, then just enjoy!

 I truly hope this resonates with L word questions you may be experiencing.
-If you’d like to discover more about your relationship or yourself, I urge you to schedule a free Discovery Session with me by clicking HERE.
+If you’d like to discover more about your relationship or yourself, I urge you to schedule a private session.
+Plan for at least 60 minutes.